Important Legal Disclaimer

 New Apartment Checklist Essentials for First Time Home Buyers

-If you're buying an apartment as your first home, your new apartment checklist essentials must expand beyond rental considerations.
+If you're buying a flat as your first home, your new apartment checklist must go beyond rental items.

 Ownership-Specific New Apartment Checklist Items